 Dear Rabbi Klass,

-It has been a while now that a number of countries, where Jews reside, have outlawed shechita – Jewish ritual slaughter.
+It has been a while now that several countries where Jews reside have outlawed shechita – Jewish ritual slaughter.
 Especially disturbing is what is happening now in Greece and Belgium, since they portray shechita as being cruel.
 What are we as Jews to do?
 Is there any recourse for us in this matter so fundamental to our people?

 To be continued